HIV Medicines During Pregnancy and Childbirth

 Do people with HIV continue to take HIV medicines during childbirth?

 Yes, a baby is exposed to any HIV in the pregnant person's blood and other fluids while passing through the birth canal.
-During childbirth, HIV medicines that pass from mother to baby across the placenta prevent perinatal transmission of HIV, especially near delivery.
+During childbirth, HIV medicines that pass from birthing parent to baby across the placenta prevent perinatal transmission of HIV, especially near delivery.

 Pregnant people who are already taking HIV medicines when they go into labor should continue taking their HIV medicines on schedule as much as possible during childbirth.